The 10 Things You Need To Know In Advertising This Morning

-Here are the most exciting things going on in the advertising world today.
+Kick off your week with a look at the most important things you need to know in the advertising world this morning.

-1. Samsung is set to end its sponsorship of Chelsea FC.
-Turkish Airlines is set to take over as kit sponsor, but also potentially signing a much larger contract that could include the stadium, training ground and training kit.
+1. Hundreds of advertising beacons have been hidden inside phone booths across Manhattan, without the consent of residents.
+A BuzzFeed News investigation has found that more than 500 of the devices — which can potentially be used to track smartphone users’ movements and browsing habits — have been installed.

-2. Omnicom is advising its clients to move as much as 25% of their TV budgets to online video.
-TV is just not as attractive a proposition as more flexible, accountable digital formats, Omnicom Media Group’s CEO Daryl Simm told the Wall Street Journal.
+2. NFL players have been told they can’t wear Beats headphones around cameras after Bose signed a huge sponsorship deal with the league.
+The story is reminiscent of the London 2012 Olympics when Beats managed to ambush the event by gifting athletes with a pair of its headphones, many of whom wore them on camera while at the event.

 Business Insider Emails & Alerts